 Kiln worked glass with new compatible colors is a fairly new art form.
 Rene also taught at the Cleveland Institute of Art, New York, Korea, and Turkey.
-She recently opened her studio here in Mobile where she teaches classes in kiln worked glass.
+She recently opened her studio here in Mobile, where she teaches classes in kiln-worked glass.

 BUILDING THE STUDIO